-Updating of Kelowna's Official Community Plan is getting underway.
-This multi-year project begins in 2018 and is anticipated for completion in 2020.
+Updating of Kelowna's Official Community Plan is underway.
+This multi-year project is anticipated for completion in 2020.

-The update is primarily to refine and update land-uses, mapping and policies to reflect the community's vision (as captured through the Imagine Kelowna process) and to clearly signal where development is to be accomodated and supported with corresponding infrastructure and amenities.
+The update will primarily refine and update land uses, mapping and policies to reflect the community's vision (as captured through the Imagine Kelowna process) and to clearly signal where development is to be accommodated and supported with corresponding infrastructure and amenities.

-The OCP is intended to address sustainability as the focus of community goals, objectives and policy.
+The OCP intends to address sustainability as the focus of community goals, objectives and policy.
 It provides a policy framework for Council by addressing issues such as housing, transportation, infrastructure, parks, economic development and the natural and social environment.

-A breadth of topics are covered by the OCP and are fundamental to understanding the complex trends and changes that affect planning for our municipality over the long term.
+A breadth of topics covered by the OCP are fundamental to understanding the complex trends and changes that affect long-term planning for our municipality.
 Imagine 50,000 more people in our city.
 Where would they live?
 How would they get around?

 Check out the resources below to find interactive online summaries, videos and reports about a number of these topics.
 Stay involved, get curious, be informed, share your passion, and imagine your influence on our Kelowna!